 Levy County School Board complies with the Immigration Reform and Control Act of 1986 and is committed to employing only United States Citizens and aliens who are authorized to work in the United States.
 As a condition of employment, each new employee must properly complete, sign, and date the first section of the Immigration and Naturalization Service Form I-9.
+As of January 1, 2021 E-Verify became mandatory in Florida.
+E-Verify is a tool to help employers electronically confirm their new employees are eligible to work in the United States.
 Before commencing work, newly rehired employees must also complete the form if they have not previously filed an I-9 with the Personnel Department, if their previous I-9 is more than three (3) years old, or if their previous I-9 is no longer valid.